 If you update or modify a lease, protect yourself by making this new lease your standard lease.
 Do not get in the practice of using different leases with different tenants in nearly identical situation, the appearance of impropriety should be avoided.

 Consider the impact of just these two potential setbacks.
-Proceed with evicting one of your tenants for nonpayment, without thorough research and preparation, and you may receive documented evidence of delayed repairs or comparisons of different leases, wh
+Proceed with evicting one of your tenants for nonpayment, without thorough research and preparation, and you may receive documented evidence of delayed repairs or comparisons of different leases, which could set your case back.

 Scenarios like these may subject you to civil lawsuits, as well as non-recovery of payment for overdue rent.
 Property managers help because they know their state’s lease laws, have consistent policies, have experience, and typically have legal counsel at-hand.
 Instead of you having to review your current and prior leases, as well as past repair requests and subsequent repair dates, a professional can do it for you and find any potential setbacks.